An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{patel2017} employ the method of \citet{ghods2013}, a high-resolution scheme called Cubic Upwind Interpolation (CUI) for the convective terms of momentum and volume fraction transport equations, and the solution of a momentum equation in the face-normal direction.
 The face-normal momentum equation leads to a combined collocated/staggered variable arrangement, that requires the use of nonlinear solvers, as this equation is a non-linear algebraic equation. \citet{patel2017} demonstrate the balanced nature of their discretization for the stationary droplet using exact curvature and density ratios $\rhoratio \in [10,1000]$.
 Numerical stability is demonstrated with reduced parasitic currents when the curvature is approximated numerically for $\rhoratio = 10, \text{We}=1$.
 For the verification test case of the two-phase momentum advection problem, $\rhoratio = 10^6$ is used without surface tension and viscous forces and qualitative results show slight deformations of the interface shape, the $L_\infty$ norm of the velocity error is not reported.
-With enabled surface tension and viscous forces and exact curvature prescribed, and density ratios $\rhoratio=1,1000$, the velocity error in the $L_\infty$ norm lies within $[10^{-3},10^{-2}]$.\todo{An unstructured method that we should compare to in the results text.
-We are much better.}
+With enabled surface tension and viscous forces and exact curvature prescribed, and density ratios $\rhoratio=1,1000$, the velocity error in the $L_\infty$ norm lies within $[10^{-3},10^{-2}]$.

 \citet{manik2018}, similarly to \cite{patel2017}, attempt to enforce numerical consistency by applying the similar discretization scheme on the conservative form of the volume fraction advection equation and the momentum conservation equation. \citet{manik2018} are using a collocated unstructured Finite Volume method for the equation discretization and the CUBISTA scheme (\citet{alves2003convergent}) to discretize convective terms.
 The verification of the numerical consistency for the two-phase momentum advection is done using the droplet translation case of \citet{bussmann2002} and density ratios $\rhoratio=10^3,10^6$, that demonstrates qualitative improvement compared to a naive discretization of the momentum convective term with the upwind method.
 The qualitative evaluation is based on the shape of the droplet, given by the $0.5$ iso-surface of the volume fraction.
 Although the proposed method demonstrates improvement w.r.t. an obviously inconsistent approach, some shape deformation is still visible, so one can conclude that $L_\infty(\mathbf{v})\ne 0$ and some non-zero velocities are still generated.